wp-plugins/wp-retina-2x/readme.txt

 == Frequently Asked Questions ==

+= Where do I start? =
+Did you read the tutorial about this plugin already?
+If not, I suggest you to read it first: http://www.totorotimes.com/wp-retina-2x-plugin/.

 = What does this plugin do? =
 It creates the image files required by the Retina devices.
 In the case the resolution of the original images are not high enough, you will see a warning in the Media Library where you will be able to re-upload bigger images.
 The plugin then recognizes different devices and send the images required accordingly.